oracle/weblogic-image-tool/site/cache.md

 ## Usage scenarios

-- listItems: Display the contents of cache.
-Displays key value pairs of the installers, patches.
+- `listItems`: Display the contents of the cache.
+Displays key value pairs of the installers and patches.
     ```
     imagebuilder cache listItems